 Water Clocks were used in the old days to measure time.
 Although early methods were surprisingly accurate for measuring long amounts of time, eventually man needed to know how to determine the short periods.
-Thus, man needed a clock.
+Thus, the man needed a clock.
 The first clocks were, again, based on the movement of a celestial object; the sun.
-Sun dial and obelisks used shadows created by the sun to mark time.
+Sundial and obelisks used shadows created by the sun to mark time.
 In China and the Middle East, people created very elaborate water clocks.
-The most well known was the Sung Su Water Clock, built around 1090 B.C.E.
+The most well known as the Sung Su Water Clock, built around 1090 B.C.E.
 In this activity participants create their own water clock.
 Let us look at the procedure to make your own Water Clock.

 - Masking tape

 - Pen or pencil

 - Use the pushpin to make a hole in the bottom of a Styrofoam cup.
 Push the tip of the pin through the bottom of the cup from the inside out.

 - Put a piece of masking tape straight up the side of a clear jar.

 - Start at the bottom of the jar and make lines on the tape 1 cm apart.